-The system is automatically reactivated each time the vehicle is started (see "Starting, stopping the engine" in Section 2).
+The system is automatically reactivated each time the vehicle is started (please see section on "Starting, stopping the engine").

-The ignition must be switched off before leaving the vehicle (please see the information on "Starting, stopping the engine" in Section 2).
+Before getting out of the vehicle, you must switch off the ignition (please see section on "Starting, stopping the engine").

 GEAR LEVER